NEVADA

 (1865 - 1868), Summit Lake Indian Reservation

 Located on the Applegate Cutoff to Oregon.
 Originally called Camp at Summit Lake, then Camp McGarry until 1867.
-It was abandoned and the land given to the Indian Reservation in 1871.
-Ruins remain.
+It was abandoned and the land given to the Indian Bureau in 1871.
+Stone ruins of some structures still remain around the old parade ground.
+Public access restricted.

 Fairbanks Station